amaumene/install_debian_auto/README.md

-install_debian_auto
+# install_debian_auto
 ===================

-My prod script to auto-install a Debian
+My prod script to auto-install a Debian.